kevingzhang/TrustedComputing_POC/README.md

 Hardware fingerprint is a big topic, we won't dive too deep in this document

+## Benefit of not having TPM in HPC

+### Not all digital capsule need HPC, most of them can be done inside RPI

+Yes, the more and more will be in the future.
+If we design correctly, at least most of the smart contract doesn't need intensive computation.
+They can be execute in a light weighted docker container supported by RPI.
+We do not need HPC in this case at all.

+### HPC without TPM can be general available to general public.
+Keep our blockchain permissionless

+There is always trade off between permissionless and security.
+If every machine need TPM of course will gain on security, but limits who can join the computation network.

+Software or no TPM is much easier, but of course, lack of hardware supported security.
+What we are going to do is to use blockchain to patch on those security we lost.

+Simple consensus and reputation system , especially VRF can cover many of the security losses.
+When the consensus is running between trusted RPI, the speed is much faster than traditional blockchain.
+So we do not lose scalability either.

 ## Storage area inside RPI
 ![storage area on RPI](/md/imgs/img005.svg)
 There are two major storage area inside the RPI SD card.